-This cake is so easy to make and is delicious!!!
-I made it for Easter Sunday and my kids were thrilled.
-I don’t normally bake too many sweet treats, but this cake can be thrown together in a short amount of time.
+This Red Velvet Layer Cake with vanilla cake and strawberries is so easy to make and is delicious!!!
+I made it for Easter Sunday one year and my kids were thrilled.

 1 box vanilla cake mix

 2 quarts of strawberries, washed and chopped

 Red Velvet Layer Cake Directions

 My friend was appalled that I was using box cake mix, but I was feeling lazy.
 You can make it from scratch and I’m sure it would probably taste even better.